resire02/capstone48_intro_to_microcontrollers/docs/lab-1/lab-1.md

 ## Required Materials

+This lab requires the following materials:

+* A desktop or laptop computer
+* Arduino IDE (Go to [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software) if not installed already)
+* DXCore support library
+* AVR64DD32 Curiosity Nano evaluation kit
+* A Standard-A to Micro-B cable (or a Micro-AB cable) with data transfer support

+Most USB cables support data transfer capabilities; however, if Arduino IDE is unable to locate the board, this usually indicates that the cable does not support data transfer.

 ## Learning Objectives

 This lab is intended to give you an understanding of how to deploy a basic program to your Curiosity Nano board.
 Along the way, we will learn: